Documentation

 n_qubits int required Number of qubits in the register

 mode str Simulation mode.
-Default: "auto".
+Default: "mps".
 See Simulation Modes.

-bond_dim int Bond dimension cap for "compressed" and "tensor" modes
+bond_dim int Bond dimension cap for "cluster_mps" and "mps" modes

 run() parameters